petermr/pyamiimage/docs/interactive/technical_design.md

-# ATPOE Dashboard Technical Design
+# Interactive Dashboard Technical Design

 ## Architecture Overview

-ATPOE (Advanced Topological Processing and Optimization Engine) is built as a modular desktop application that reuses existing pyamiimage skeletonization code while providing an interactive Tkinter interface for parameter adjustment and visualization.
+Interactive is built as a modular desktop application that reuses existing pyamiimage skeletonization code while providing an interactive Tkinter interface for parameter adjustment and visualization.

 ## System Architecture